STATE OF NEW JERSEY

 - New Jersey Children’s System of Care via PerformCare

-The Children’s System of Care (part of New Jersey’s Department of Children and Families) can help eligible families access the right services and support for their child that go beyond what is available during the school day.
+The Children’s System of Care (part of New Jersey’s Department of Children and Families) can help eligible families access no-cost services and support for their child that go beyond what is available during the school day.
 Learn more about how it works with SEPAC SOMA’s PerformCare Fact Sheet from our January 2022 meeting.

 - Parental Rights in Special Education